Research

 Presenting on news media literacy at ICA 2015 with Melissa Tully.

-However, our interest in news literacy messages has expanded to consider whether they help people recognize misinformation on social media or become more responsive to highly credible corrective information.
+However, my interest in news literacy messages has expanded to consider whether they help people recognize misinformation on social media or become more responsive to highly credible corrective information.
 We found that familiarity with and value for news literacy was associated with skepticism of social media (in line with other studies suggesting news literacy knowledge can reduce beliefs in conspiracy theories and misinformation).
 Merging two research teams together, Dr. Bode, Dr. Tully, and I have found mixed evidence for the success of news literacy messages embedded in social media feeds in helping people recognize misinformation when they see it – and also did not make exposure corrections from experts more effective in reducing misperceptions.
 We continue our efforts to determine which news literacy messages are most successful in social media environments.

 Social Media and Expression